-- 1. We obtained an understanding of the design of the controls over valuation of inventory and we tested the operating effectiveness of such controls. - 2.
-We obtained an understanding of the reasonableness of the accounting policy on inventory write-downs, and tested the aging of inventory and verified that the valuation of inventory confirmed with the Company's policy. - 3.
-We compared the carrying values to the latest sales invoices of sample items to assess whether they were measured at the lower of cost or net realizable value. - 4.
-We observed physical inventory count and assessed the physical condition of inventory to evaluate the adequacy of inventory provisions of obsolete and damaged goods.
+- 1. We obtained an understanding of the reasonableness of the accounting policy on inventory writedowns, and tested the aging of inventory and verified that the valuation of inventory confirmed with the Company's policy. - 2.
+We compared the carrying values to the latest sales invoices of sample items to assess whether they were measured at the lower of cost or net realizable value.